-Psychologists, like Doctors, can become Specialists in a particular area of Psychology.
+Psychologists, like Doctors, can become Specialists in a particular area.
 Clinical Psychologists have specialised in the area of Clinical Psychology.
+Education & Developmental Psychologists specialise in the area of childhood learning and developmental disorders.
 I specialised in the area of Counselling Psychology.
 This means I have special skills in providing a wide variety of evidence-based techniques and therapeutic approaches that are tailored to meet the specific needs and circumstances of children, adults, couples and families.

 Counselling Psychologists commonly work with issues such as grief and loss, significant life transitions, developmental issues, relationship difficulties, domestic violence, sexual abuse/assault, trauma, maintaining healthy lifestyles, vocational assessment and career development.
 Counselling Psychology includes the prevention, assessment, diagnosis and treatment of people with mental health disorders such as anxiety, depression, substance abuse and more complex presentations such as post traumatic stress disorder and personality disorders.
 I am a member of the Counselling College of the Australian Psychological Society and have a Counselling Endorsement with the Psychology Board of Australia.

 Q. Do you belong to any Professional Associations?

 I am a member of the Australian Psychological Society, the Australian Natural Therapists Association and the Naturopaths & Herbalists Association of Australia.
 Membership with these organizations demonstrates my commitment to ongoing professional development, maintaining an ethical code and high standard of practice.
 Membership with these organizations requires ongoing learning and evolution of therapeutic skills and knowledge.

 Q. Why did you want to become a Psychologist?